filiplajszczak/filip.lajszczak.dev/posts/how-to-deploy-haunt-site-on-sourcehut-pages.md

 And if you want to build it on sourcehut?

-Then you need to have paid account to use another part of sourcehut ecosystem - [build service](https://man.sr.ht/builds.sr.ht/).
+Then you need to have a paid account to use another part of sourcehut ecosystem - [build service](https://man.sr.ht/builds.sr.ht/).

 What is the advantage of building on sourcehut?